suztomo/gcloud-mcp/CONTRIBUTING.md

 #### package

-The name of the package affected by the change, and should by provided in parentheses before the colon.
+The name of the package affected by the change, and should be provided in parentheses before the colon.

 #### description

-A short one-line summary of the change, that it should be written so to complete the sentence "This change modifies gcloud-mcp to ..."
+A short one-line summary of the change, that should be written to complete the sentence "This change modifies gcloud-mcp to ..."
 That means it does not start with a capital letter, is not a complete sentence, and actually summarizes the result of the change.
 Note that the verb after the colon is